thanhntphys/udacity-capstone-project/README.md

 # Udacity Cloud DevOps Engineer: Project 05 - Capstone

-This is final project of Udacity Cloud DevOps Engineer Nanodegree Program.
 In this project we'll apply the skills and knowledge that I've learn from the nanodegree, including:

 - Working with AWS
 - Using CircleCI to implement CI/CD